 Whether it is a credit card bill or utility bill or mortgage debt payment, pay it as soon as possible.

-Not meeting the deadline will not only increase your tention but also add extra fees and penalties.
+Not meeting the deadline will not only increase your tension but also add extra fees and penalties.

-It is also possible that you shouldn’t have money left after a due date and you spend that on any other expense.
-And it can result in disbalance in an ongoing money management activities sequence.
+It is also possible that you shouldn’t have money left after a due date and you spend that on any other expenses.
+And it can result in a disbalance in an ongoing money management activities sequence.